hauptmedia/docker-atlassian-jira/README.md

 ### Reverse proxy setup

 Jira needs a special setup when it's run behind a reverse proxy.
-These settings are exposed via the environment variables JIRA_CONNECTOR_PROXYNAME, JIRA_CONNECTOR_PROXYPORT, JIRA_CONNECTOR_SECURE, JIRA_CONNECTOR_SCHEME and JIRA_CONTEXT_PATH.
+These settings are exposed via the environment variables *JIRA_CONNECTOR_PROXYNAME*, *JIRA_CONNECTOR_PROXYPORT*, *JIRA_CONNECTOR_SECURE*, *JIRA_CONNECTOR_SCHEME* and *JIRA_CONTEXT_PATH*.

 See http & https examples below.

 The documentation of the variables can be found here: https://confluence.atlassian.com/display/JIRA/Integrating+JIRA+with+Apache

-Note: if you link the hauptmedia/atlassian-reverseproxy container with this container the resulting reverse proxy will be auto configured (it uses the environment variables from this container)
+Note: if you link the **hauptmedia/atlassian-reverseproxy** container with this container the resulting reverse proxy will be auto configured (it uses the environment variables from this container)

 #### http